MicrosoftDocs/VBA-Docs/api/Visio.InvisibleApp.DialogFont.md

 ## Remarks

-You can use this property to display your dialog boxes in the same font as the Visio dialog boxes.
+Use this property to display your dialog boxes in the same font as the Visio dialog boxes.

 COM (Component Object Model) provides a standard implementation of a font object with the **IFontDisp** interface on top of the underlying system font support.
 The **IFontDisp** interface exposes a font object's properties and is implemented in the stdole type library as an **StdFont** object that can be created within Microsoft Visual Basic.
 The stdole type library is automatically referenced from all Visual Basic projects in Visio.